danielhadar/DataHack2016/README.md

 ## TODO
 <li> Handle outliers in test-data! </li>

+- add columns
-- add column for day of week: fri, sat, sun, mon, week (tue-thu)
+    - day of week: fri, sat, sun, mon, week (tue-thu)
+    - hour of day: divide to half of hours
+    - weather: check
 - For each 2 clusters - calculate regressor
 - Use validation to learn parameters for weights vector